sumukhakaparthi/Analyzing-the-Stroop-Effect/README.md

+# Analyzing the Stroop Effect
-#Problem set defined by Udacity
+## Problem set defined by Udacity

 Statistics: The Science of Decisions Project Instructions Background Information